Gmail Email Forensics Analysis – Explore Internet Header

 • Now, click on the down arrow located next to the reply button.

-• Choose the “Show Original” option from the list to view the email header.
+• Choose the “Show Original” option.

 Gmail Email Forensics